idlabs/procedural-image/README.md

 It shall be possible to generate source images on target devices in runtime without prohibitive time consumption.
 Times for generation of images shall typically be in the region of the time it takes to decode png/jpeg images, obviously this depends on the complexity of the procedural recipe.

+It shall be possible to change parameters in the operator list to generate different 'takes' on the same image, for instance changing some values will produce a darker or more grainy wood texture.

 The core of `procedural image` is made up by the operator list.
 This list is the set of commands or operators that make up a recipe for generating source images.